santoshphilip/eppy/docs/source/dev_docs/phil_eppy.rst

 Philosophy of Eppy
 ==================

-:Author: Santosh Philip (santosh_philip at yahoo.com)
+:Author: Santosh Philip

-The *Philosophy of eppy* alludes to the *Unix Philosophy* that speaks of doing one thing and doing it well.
+The *Philosophy of eppy* alludes to the `Unix Philosophy <http://en.wikipedia.org/wiki/Unix_philosophy>`_.
+The philosophy of eppy takes inspiration from the *Unix Philosophy*, that speaks of doing one thing and doing it well.
 Unix has the tradition of having small tools that do a single thing.
 A number of tools can be stitched together to do a more complex task.
+Of course, since eppy is written in Python, it adheres to the "Zen of Python"

+The rules of Unix are shown in the appendix at the bottom of this page.(You may find that eppy breaks the rules at times)

 Purpose of Eppy
 ---------------